 Sitting cross-legged on the floor helps maintain lower body strength, keeping the spine aligned and healthier.

 The cross-legged sitting position in yoga creates a feeling of relaxation, reduces stress, and can affect the muscles of the hips, knees, and back.
-Here are the specific benefits.
+Below are the specific benefits.

 Sitting in a chair for long periods of time can cause tight hips, affecting your ability to walk, your stability, and your balance.
-Sitting cross-legged, lowering both knees to the right and pressing them to the floor for a few minutes can help support your hip muscles and reduce tension.
+Sitting cross-legged on the floor, lowering both knees to the right side and pressing them to the floor for a few minutes can help support the hip muscles and reduce tension.

 Improve posture

-Sitting cross-legged on the floor helps align joints to maintain balance and encourages the body to keep a straight back, reducing hunching, reducing neck and back pain.
+Sitting cross-legged on the floor helps align the joints to maintain balance and encourages the body to keep the back straight, limiting hunching, reducing neck and back pain.

 Sitting cross-legged also reflects problems with the muscles in the body.
 People with weak gluteal muscles often feel numbness and loss of sensation in the buttocks quickly.
 Weak thighs, lack of firmness, or poor blood circulation can cause numbness in the legs.